ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
   - course: Ph.D.
-Student in Computer Science
+Student
     institution: The University of California, Riverside
     year: 2022 - Now
   - course: Ph.D.
-Candidate in Computer Science
+Candidate
     institution: The University of Texas at Dallas
     year: 2020 - 2022
-  - course: B.S. in Computer Science
+  - course: B.S.
     institution: Southern University of Science and Technology
     year: 2016 - 2020